How Much Does Seeing A Functional Medicine Doctor Cost?

 Medications

 Most medications prescribed by functional medicine doctors are covered by your insurance.
-Certain compounded (custom-made) medications, like bioidentical hormones or certain thyroid medications, are an out-of-pocket expense, but are typically not nearly as expensive as traditional pharmaceuticals (typically $35-50 per month).
+Certain compounded (custom-made) medications, like bioidentical hormones or low dose naltrexone, are an out-of-pocket expense, but are typically not nearly as expensive as traditional pharmaceuticals (typically $45-60 per month).
 Your functional medicine doctor will discuss all of your options and certainly help steer you in the right direction if cost is an important consideration for you.

 Some examples of costs